Adasumizox/Skygate_recruitment_frontend_task/README.md

 # Task list
 - [ ] Start using frameworks to make my life easier (Angular, react, vue or even jquery).
-- [ ] Change usage of openaq api to reduce loading time by either taking less data per request or scanning days e.g 30 instead of fetching all database.
+- [ ] Change usage of openaq api to reduce loading time by either taking less data per request or scanning less days for example only 30 instead of fetching all database.
 - [ ] Write tests especially mocking tests and time tests for my app.
 - [ ] Change styles or way of integrating DOM in my project.
-- [ ] Start writting more async functions